Bachelor of Engineering, Information and Communications Technology

 - the application form

 The entrance examination is a written test of 3 hours.
 It measures study skills and aptitude for technological fields, as well as English language proficiency.
+There is no pre-reading material.
 The language test is compulsory for all applicants and it will be assessed on a scale of pass/fail.
 Only applicants having passed the language test will be considered for admission.
 The examination is common to everyone regardless of their educational background.
 No calculators may be used in the examination.
 The entrance examination result is valid for the duration of the application period in question.
 Applicants must score at least 10 out of the maximum of 40 points in the entrance examination.